nvennin/test-www/documents/Manual_SVWCE_Quality_Manual.md

 ### Quality Management Review

-Quarterly meetings with key members of senior management are held.
-Summary and trend reports are compiled across key areas of the QMS using standard templates.
-These meetings are used to monitor status, level of compliance and identify areas for improvement.
+Those are annual meetings with senior management to review the status of quality, level of compliance and identify areas for improvement.
 The complete process is explained in the SOP for GXP Quality [Management Review and monitoring][OZCFN].

 ### Product Quality Review